Purdue-CSUSB/CS-190-F2016/labs/lab6/README.md

 Before you start working you have to do some setup of git.
 You need to set up your global gitconfig with your name and email.
 These will be attached to each commit to tie you to them.

-You should replace the `$USER` belowe with your real name, ie, "Levi Starrett"
+You should replace the `$USER` below with your real name, e.g., "Levi Starrett"

 ```bash
 git config --global user.name $USER